Safiya Noble: Career

 Noble was appointed assistant professor at the University of Illinois Urbana-Champaign in the Department of African-American Studies, the Department of Media and Cinema Studies, and the Institute for Communication Research.
-Noble joined the University of California, Los Angeles's Department of Information Studies in 2014.
+In 2014, she joined the University of California, Los Angeles's Department of Information Studies.
 She was awarded the University of California, Los Angeles Early Career Award in 2016.
 The same year she was appointed a Hellman Fellow.
 Noble received academic tenure at UCLA and was promoted to associate professor in 2018.

-Noble joined the University of Southern California from 2017 to 2019 as a visiting assistant professor.
-At USC, she focused on the politics and human and civil rights concerns of digital media platforms, which includes the integration of these issues in STEM education.
+Noble joined the University of Southern California from 2017 to 2019 as a visiting assistant professor where she focused on the politics and human and civil rights concerns of digital media platforms, which includes the integration of these issues in STEM education.

 On 25 September 2020, Noble was named as one of the 25 members of the Real Facebook Oversight Board, an independent monitoring group for Facebook.
 In October 2020, she was featured in conversation with Meghan, Duchess of Sussex and Prince Harry, Duke of Sussex on the harms of technology, and her book Algorithms of Oppression was cited by Meghan, Duchess of Sussex for outlining how "the digital space really shapes our thinking about race."

 Noble was awarded a MacArthur Fellowship in 2021.

 Research

 Noble's academic research focuses on the Internet and its impact on society.
 Her work is both sociological and interdisciplinary, marking the ways that digital media intersects with issues of race, gender, culture, power, and technology.
 Her expertise on issues of algorithmic discrimination and technology bias has been covered by Rolling Stone, The Guardian, BBC, CNN International, USA Today, Wired, Full Frontal with Samantha Bee, and The New York Times.
 Her popular writing includes critiques on the loss of public goods to Big Tech companies.

 Her research also focuses on gender, technology, and culture, and how they influence the design and use of the internet.
 Her work has appeared in academic publications and popular media outlets including Time and Bitch.
 Noble co-edited the books Emotions, Technology & Design and The Intersectional Internet: Race, Sex, Culture and Class Online.
 She is the co-editor of the "Commentary & Criticism" section of the journal Feminist Media Studies.
-She is a member of several academic journal and advisory boards including for Taboo: The Journal of Culture and Education, and the Journal of Critical Library and Information Studies.
+Additionally, Noble is a member of several academic journal and advisory boards including for Taboo: The Journal of Culture and Education, and the Journal of Critical Library and Information Studies.